Rejuvenate Your Hands, Neck and DecolletageApril 1, 2019

 Here are 5 steps that you can take for improved neck, decolletage and hand rejuvenation:

-1. Proper skincare
+1. Proper Medical Grade Skincare

 Moisturiser helps to keep the skin hydrated, but it won’t revive the skin’s natural hydration and restoration mechanisms that slow down with age.
 This is why it’s important to add nourishing serums to your skincare routine.
 Serums that contain vitamins and collagen peptides can help your collagen cells stay healthy to reduce the signs of ageing and skin damage.